Choose the perfect Kia Sorento model year for yourself. Our ultimate guide explores the best and worst Kia Sorento model years for you.

 4th generation (MQ4) | 2022 | N/A | 2021 2023 |

-The “Neutral Years” represent models that did not particularly stand out in either a positive or negative way.
-These models performed acceptably but did not excel significantly in any of the criteria compared to other years.
+The “Neutral Years” represent models that did not particularly stand out in either a positive or adverse way.
+These models performed adequately but did not excel remarkably in any of the criteria compared to other years.

-Remember, some factors contribute negatively like NHTSA recalls.
+Remember, some elements contribute negatively like NHTSA recalls.
 The higher the number of complaints and recalls, the lower the car’s reliability score, dragging down its overall ranking.

-Now, let’s dive into the specifics of the best, neutral, and worst years.
+Now, let’s delve into the specifics of the best, neutral, and worst years.

 Best & Worst Years for Kia Sorento 1st Generation (2003-2009)